Skip to content

 5 taxa × 5 taxa distance matrix

-taxa Elwet Hydra Manticore Phoenix Wyvern
+taxa Faylen Phoenix Rynoth Wyvern Xeraph

 Using this distance matrix, determine the most appropriate gene tree that accurately reflects the relationships and distances between these taxa.